Table of Contents

 - Blend the cottage cheese until mostly smooth.1 ¼ cup whole milk cottage cheese

 - In a large bowl, combine the blended cottage cheese, honey, butter, and egg.
 Whisk until smooth.
 Add the everything bagel seasoning, dried dill, flour, baking soda, and yeast.
 Using a fork or Danish whisk, combine the ingredients into a wet shaggy dough.
 Mix until the dough just begins to clear the sides of the bowl.
-Drizzle with neutral oil and cover to allow the dough to rest for one hour.2 tbsp honey, 1 tbsp butter, 2 tsp dried dill, 1 tbsp everything bagel seasoning, 1 large egg, 2 ¼ cups all-purpose flour, ¼ tsp baking soda, 1 package (2 ¼ tsp) instant active dry yeast
+Drizzle with neutral oil and cover to allow the dough to rest for one hour.2 tbsp honey, 1 tbsp butter, 2 tsp dried dill, 1 tbsp everything bagel seasoning, 1 large egg, 2 ¼ cups all-purpose flour, ¼ tsp baking soda, 2 ¼ tsp (1 pkg) instant yeast

 - After one hour, preheat the oven to 350°F. Do not worry about making sure the dough is doubled in size.
 Punch down and knead it into a ball.
 Place the ball on parchment paper in a 4-quart Dutch oven or 4-quart oven-safe bowl.
 Let the dough rest for an additional 30 minutes.